http4k/www/src/website/content/supply-chain-security/index.md

 - The **build invocation ID** for full traceability
 - **SHA-256 digests** of all subject artifacts

+## Build Isolation

+Provenance signing runs in a dedicated CI job, separate from the job that compiles the code.
+The build job holds no signing keys; a separate signing job - running no build logic - signs the artifacts and publishes them.
+This defence-in-depth reduces the risk of a compromised build tampering with signatures or exfiltrating signing material.

 ## SLSA Level 3 Provenance

-All http4k Enterprise Edition artifacts are published with **SLSA Level 2** provenance as standard.
-For organisations with enhanced compliance requirements, we also offer **SLSA Level 3** provenance on a per-customer basis.
+All http4k Enterprise Edition artifacts are published with **SLSA Build Level 2** provenance as standard, generated on hosted GitHub Actions infrastructure with signing isolated from the build (see Build Isolation, above).

-SLSA Level 3 adds **build platform isolation guarantees** - artifacts are built on hardened, tamper-resistant CI infrastructure where the build process is fully isolated and cannot be influenced by project maintainers or external actors.
-This provides the highest level of supply chain assurance available.
+**SLSA Level 3** raises the bar further, requiring *non-falsifiable* provenance produced by a build platform whose signing identity is unreachable by the build itself.
+For organisations with enhanced compliance requirements, we offer L3 provenance as a **bespoke engagement** on dedicated, hardened build infrastructure.

 To discuss SLSA Level 3 provenance for your organisation, [contact us](mailto:enterprise@http4k.org).